nayracoop/nayra-cli/README.md

 ## Pre-requirements

-For being able to run the API created with this tool, you must have Node and MongoDB installed globally on your computer.
+To run the API project created with this tool, you must have Node and MongoDB installed globally on your computer.

 ## Usage